Maui Forest Bird Recovery Project

 Objectives

-• Monitor the status and distribution of forest bird populations and their characteristics, particularly threatened or endangered native species, in remote forest areas throughout the State of Hawai’i.
+• Monitor the status and distribution of native forest bird populations in remote forest areas throughout Maui Nui.

-• Conduct rare bird searches for and find populations of rare and endangered species.
+• Conduct searches for populations of rare and endangered species.

-• Determine status and condition of forest bird habitat, including key components such as presence of avian disease, predators or food resources
+• Survey status and condition of forest bird habitat, including key components: presence of avian disease, predators and native plant composition.

 Field worker holding an iiwi bird and measuring its beak using a caliper